rust-lang/book/src/ch17-04-streams.md

 ### Composing Streams

-Lots of things are naturally represented as streams: items becoming available in a queue, or working with more data than can fit in a computer’s memory by only pulling chunks of it from the file system at a time, or data arriving over the network over time.
+Many concepts are naturally represented as streams: items becoming available in a queue, or working with more data than can fit in a computer’s memory by only pulling chunks of it from the file system at a time, or data arriving over the network over time.
 Because streams are futures, we can use them with any other